Grief, Loss and Bereavement in schools

 - Consider other sources of support that may be appropriate for children experiencing grief or loss.

 Fees include refreshments throughout the day and lunch.
+Course materials, training resources and access to two webinar sessions.

 Content is only relevant to Kent Schools.